 \subsection{Overview}

 As a powerful alternative to gradient-based optimization algorithms, a number of metaheuristics have been developed to solve highly challenging global optimization problems.

-Many algorithms in this family evolve a set of particles that interact and are driven by two forces: one is a deterministic drift, and the other is a stochastic noise that favours exploration and allows particles to escape local minima.
+Many algorithms in this family evolve a set of particles that interact and are driven by two forces: One is a deterministic drift, and the other is a stochastic noise that allows particles to explore the landscape of the objective function and to escape local minima.
 Under the umbrella of metaheuristics lie well-known methods such as Simulated Annealing (SA) \cite{MR702485}, Particle Swarm Optimization (PSO) \cite{488968}, or Ant Colony Optimization \cite{585892}.
 In this article, we focus on another algorithm known as Consensus-Based Optimization (CBO), which was proposed relatively recently in~\cite{CBO}.
 Like many other metaheuristics, this method is a gradient-free algorithm which drives particles through a combination of a drift force that exploits available information on the objective function, and a multiplicative random noise that promotes exploration.
-Since CBO does not require gradient evaluations of the objective function, the method is particularly convenient when the function to minimize is only available as a black box, or when it is difficult to calculate derivatives of this function efficiently or accurately.
+Since CBO does not require gradient evaluations of the objective function, the method is particularly convenient when the function to minimize is only available as a black box oracle, or when it is difficult to calculate derivatives of this function efficiently or accurately.